Helperbird/website/src/pages/blog/helperbirds-winner-of-the-2021-chromebook.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: Winner of our Chromebook
+title: Winner of Our Chromebook Giveaway
-description:
-  In February 2021 we ran a competition to celebrate the start of the new School term, to win a brand new Chromebook and a year of Helperbird Pro.
+description: Discover the winner of our Chromebook giveaway, where participants had the chance to win a brand new Chromebook and a year of Helperbird Pro.
+Learn more about the competition and celebrate with us.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Chromebook giveaway winner, Helperbird giveaway, competition winner announcement, celebrate the winner, Chromebook and Helperbird Pro prize, giveaway celebration
 url: blog/helperbirds-winner-of-the-2021-chromebook/
 tags: blog
 isBlog: true
 blog_cat: GUEST BLOG
 youtubeId: PfILiWebkuc
-cardTitle: Congratulations to our Winner
+cardTitle: Congratulations to Our Winner
-blog_snip:
-  In February 2021 we ran a competition to celebrate the start of the new School term, to win a brand new Chromebook and a year of Helperbird Pro.
+blog_snip: In February 2021, we ran a competition to celebrate the start of the new school term, giving participants the opportunity to win a brand new Chromebook and a year of Helperbird Pro.
+Now, it's time to announce the lucky winner and celebrate their success.
 cat: Blog
 img: /assets/images/blog/giveaway/giveaway.jpeg
-des: Rules for the Helperbird giveaway official rules
+des: In February 2021, we ran a competition to celebrate the start of the new school term, giving participants the opportunity to win a brand new Chromebook and a year of Helperbird Pro.
+Now, it's time to announce the lucky winner and celebrate their success.
 name: Robert James
 date: Created
-time: 10 min
+time: 10 min read
 ---

 ## Helperbird chromebook giveaway official rules